Spring Garden Revival

 Bridgewater Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Bridgewater enforces strict municipal ordinances regarding mowing equipment operation and noise control.
+Bridgewater enforces municipal ordinances to ensure safe and respectful mowing operations.
 Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
 Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing through the Bridgewater Building Department.
-For noise complaints or enforcement, contact the Bridgewater Police Department.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to verify local noise regulations, contact:

 Bridgewater Building Department